Turfjs/turf/CONTRIBUTING.md

 pnpm lerna version --no-push 7.0.0
 ```

-- stage changed files for commit
+- stage changed files for commit.
+This should be limited to package.json and lerna.json changes.
 ```bash
 git add .
 ```